taaden/Streamers/README.md

    * To confirm evidence of increase land temperature(global warming) from  Dataset
    * To determine most appropriate machine learning model for the datasets
    * What is accuracy and precision of the model

+## Database
+We were able to work on the data that we got from Kaggle.
+An SQL relational database creates tables and links by using primary keys.
+Postgres suited the project best because the data we got had a lot of datasets.
+To load the data into the tables, we used a Python package, sqlalchemy, and modules such as crate engine from the created database, "climate_change_db."
+When we used "Group By," the orders were not in order, so we used "Order By" to ascend the year from 1900 to 2013.
+Also:
+   * Data Structure
+   * Easy access to the network
+   * Language (SQL)
+Please vist the entity relationship diagram for details about table structure.
+Datasource Link